Staff and Governance

 - Better Sourcing Program (BSP) – Advisory Committee Member

-- European Partnership for Responsible Minerals (EPRM) – Launching Partner
+- European Partnership for Responsible Minerals (EPRM) – Launching Partner and Board Member

 - International Conference of the Great Lakes Region (ICGLR) – Audit Committee, International Industry Representative